 1. The show was written as a birthday gift for Queen Mary

 Believe it or not, The Mousetrap was originally written as a 20-minute radio drama for Queen Mary as an 80th birthday gift, following Queen Mary’s request for a new radio play by Agatha.
 Entitled Three Blind Mice, the radio drama was rewritten for the stage five years later when it premiered at the Theatre Royal, Nottingham.
-So there ya have it, aplay written from one Queen to another!
+So there ya have it, a play written from one Queen to another!

 2. One of the original cast members (and props) is still in every show

-We don’t want to give you any spoilers, but the late Deryck Guyler who was part of The Mousetrap since it’s first West End show is still part of every performance to this day on!
+We don’t want to give away any spoilers, but the late Deryck Guyler who was part of The Mousetrap since it’s first West End show, is still part of every performance to this day on!
 If you’re scratching your head and asking yourselves how, it is in the form of a pre-recorded voice of a newsreader.
 You’ll also be surprised to know that the clock above the fireplace in the main hall has still survived from the opening night and remains a crucial prop night after night!

 3. Two prisoners escaped during a special performance at a prison in March 1959